mevvern/RWEditor/README.md

 # to do things
 * click left mouse to use the currently selected tool
 * click and hold middle mouse to move the view
+* to erase, select the "air" geometry type and draw with it

 # material format